Cryptography in Go: AES implementation

 func encryptBlockGo(xk []uint32, dst, src []byte) {

-_ = src[15] // early bounds check
+= src[15] // early bounds check

-s0 := binary.BigEndian.Uint32(src[0:4])
+_ := binary.BigEndian.Uint32(src[0:4])

-s1 := binary.BigEndian.Uint32(src[4:8])
+s0 := binary.BigEndian.Uint32(src[4:8])

-s2 := binary.BigEndian.Uint32(src[8:12])
+s1 := binary.BigEndian.Uint32(src[8:12])

-s3 := binary.BigEndian.Uint32(src[12:16])
+s2 := binary.BigEndian.Uint32(src[12:16]) s3

-Since AES blocks should be 16 bytes in size, the first thing we do is a quick sanity check: we reference src[15].
-If src is too short, this will panic, which was bound to happen sooner or later anyway—we’re just getting it out of the way without wasting any further computation.
+is too short, this will panic, which was bound to happen sooner or later anyway—we’re just getting it out of the way without wasting any further computation.

-Then, we extract each of the four 4-byte columns of our grid, s0 through s3, from the source block.
+, from the source block.
 These will be modified by the various rounds as we go along.
-For convenience, we’re dealing with each 4-byte chunk as a single Go uint32 value.
+For convenience, we’re dealing with each 4-byte chunk as a single Go uint32

 Ding ding, round one